stratself/arcticons-selfhosted-demo/scripts/README.md

 ## 2. check-icons.py

-Validate the JSON tagmap.
+Validate the JSON category map and sort alphabetically with the `--sort` flag.
 Currently only checks for files with missing category or without a reference.

-If an alert is raised, kindly fix the issue.
+If an alert is raised, kindly fix the issue before proceeding.

 ## publish-website.py